Patience (George Michael album): Final album

-Michael announced Patience would be his last album on sale to the public as a physical release.
+Michael announced Patience would be his last album on sale to the public as a physical release as well as digital.
 He told BBC Radio 1 on 10 March 2004 that music he put out in the future would be available for download with fans encouraged to make a donation to charity.
 He said: "I've been very well remunerated for my talents over the years so I really don't need the public's money.
 I'd like to have something on the Internet which is a charitable download site where anyone can download my music for free.
 I'll have my favourite charities up there and people will hopefully donate to that."
 He stated that the decision would put less pressure to produce a new album every so often and allow him to have more of a private life.

 Patience was Michael's final studio album of original material before his death on 25 December 2016.